Excel CELL Function

 |type||returns a text value that corresponds to the type of data in the first cell in reference: "b" for blank when the cell is empty, "l" for label if the cell contains a text constant, and "v" for value if the cell contains anything else.|

 |width||returns the column width of the cell, rounded to the nearest integer.
 A unit of column width is equal to the width of one character in the default font size.|

-The following table is a key for the text codes that are returned from CELL when "format" is used for info_type.
+The table below shows the text codes returned by CELL when "format" is used for info_type.

 |Format code returned||Format code meaning|